dynod/nmk-base/doc/index.md

-# Documentation for nmk-doc plugin
+# Documentation for nmk-base plugin

 This plugin provides base features for **`nmk`** build, which by design don't need to be part of the **`nmk`** core implementation.